 The important thing is to not let these types of questions rattle or stump you.
 Keep a can-do attitude.
 Make sure you know your experiences, accomplishments, skills, and strengths like the back of your hand.
-That, and how you can help the company reach their goals.
+Also, know how you can help the company reach its goals.
 It'll be hard to stump you when you've done your research.

 5. Be Ready To Talk About Salary Requirements

 The best way to respond to a question about salary during a phone screen is to say, "Although the job and the challenge are most important to me, you should know that I am considering a salary in the XX to YY range."
-If you make it all the way through the interview process to the last round of interviews, you'll want to hone your salary negotiation skills as well.
+If you make it through the interview process to the last round of interviews, you'll also want to hone your salary negotiation skills.

-Each employer will have a different method to screening applicants over the phone.
-But with these tips you'll be prepared for whatever comes your way.
+Each employer will have a different method of screening applicants over the phone.
+But with these tips, you'll be prepared for whatever comes your way.